Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 - yarn in many colors

-- two wooden sticks the same length (We used tree branches, but popsicle sticks or dowel rods would also work)
+- two wooden sticks the same length (We used tree branches, but popsicle sticks, craft sticks or dowel rods would also work)

 How to make a God’s Eye